kate-bagenzo/strawberry-starter/src/info/about/about.md

 ---
 Strawberry Starter is an [11ty](https://www.11ty.dev/) blog template that came about as I was thinking about the recent push towards personal websites.
 There's been growing sentiment in my corner of the internet that social media is bad; that that we should ditch it in favor of blogs and personal homepages, but... there's not many great options out there if you're a beginner to HTML/CSS/JS!

-Lately I've been doing a lot of dev work, and decided I could put some of my knowledge to work, adding to the pool of available resources.
+Lately I've been doing a lot of dev, and decided I could put some of my knowledge to work, adding to the pool of available resources.

-My hope for this template is that someone with little dev experience can download and use it, and that it'll spur them towards a path of learning about HTML and CSS!
+My hope for this template is that someone with little experience can download and use it, and that it'll spur them towards a path of learning about HTML and CSS!

 ## Special thanks
 - [Zonelets](https://zonelets.net/)